Spinnaker: Symmetric

 Smaller boats tend to use only one line on each clew (a combination guy and sheet).
 The windward line that runs through the jaw of the spinnaker pole is referred to as the guy (as opposed to foreguy) and the one on the free-flying corner is referred to as the sheet.
 During a jibe, these roles and thus the names are reversed.
-Larger boats may choose to use both a sheet & guy on each corner, with the guy being a heavier line.
+Larger boats may choose to use both a sheet and guy on each corner, with the guy being a heavier line.
 Having 2 sets of lines will makes the jibe easier as the kite is flown by the two sheets while the crew at the bow and at the mast are removing one guy from the pole and attaching it to the other with no tension on them.

 Retrieving the spinnaker is a multi-step process, and the take-down depends on wind position.
 First, the windward corner is detached from the spinnaker pole and the guy is released.
 This step is referred to as blowing the guy.
 This allows the spinnaker to collapse into the shadow of the mainsail, where the foot is gathered by a crew member.
 The halyard is then lowered, and a crew member gathers the sail and stuffs it carefully into the turtle, corners out, and ready for the next deployment.
 There are, however many other ways to retrieve the spinnaker depending on the conditions and intent.
 It may or may not go into a turtle.
-It may be pulled back into the cockpit & then down below to be repacked for the next hoist or be pulled in a foredeck hatch & left free for the next hoist.
+It may be pulled back into the cockpit & then down below to be repacked for the next hoist or be pulled in a foredeck hatch and left free for the next hoist.